 Therapy can be a short-term process for quick life transitions or a long-term process to tackle difficult patterns and more integrated issues.
 In order to move through the process it requires you to be an active participant in order to help you achieve your goals.
 It may be recommended as part of the process for you to do additional work outside of therapy to support your growth.
 Change can be uncomfortable - this is normal.
 In order to break habits and facilitate change, we will work together through any discomfort or challenges to achieve your goals.

 Telehealth is therapy from the comfort of your own space while using an electronic device.
 Similar to FaceTime, Skype, or Zoom, Telehealth allows for virtual mental health services.
 Services are provided through our HIPAA compliant Electronic Health Record (EHR) system.
-Rachel is able to provide Telehealth for individuals and families located in Maryland.
+Rachel is able to provide Telehealth for individuals and families located in Maryland and DC.

 Cognitive Behavioral Therapy (CBT) is a psychosocial intervention that aims to improve mental health.
 CBT focuses on challenging and changing unhelpful cognitive distortions and behaviors, improving emotional regulation, and developing personal coping strategies help solve current problems.
 CBT alone is 50-75% effective for overcoming depression and anxiety after 8-15 sessions.